jivanyatra/zalgolib/README.md

 ### Documentation

+#### purpose

+I created this as a basic text processing library.
+It's perfect for running as a default service for an API, cloud FaaS, CLI core process, etc. It acts as drop-in functionality for learning new frameworks.
+It's also useful in a series of horror short stories I wrote that was presented as a hosted API at one point in time.
+You had to make API calls to get chunks of the story, which gradually become more and more corrupt, and then you unlocked access to the `dezalgofy` function to be able to read later sections, including the real ending.

 ##### dependencies

 `random` (standard library) is the only dependency required.
 I've writting this library in python 3.7, but I expect it should work fairly well with a wider set of python versions.
 The key is my use of `random.choices()` - if this isn't importable, you'll need to adjust and tweak.
 I use it to select from the lists of diacritics _with replacement_.